jizel/snap-im-tests/docker-manger/README.md

 ## How do you check if some service is running?

 This is done by connection checks.
-The reason behind this is rather complicated but to put is simply, Arquillian Cube is the one who manages these containres in the end.
+The reason behind this is rather complicated but to put is simply, Arquillian Cube is the one who manages these containers in the end.
 When some container is started, e.g. MariaDB, the fact that MariaDB is started, from Arquillian Cube point of view, is deducted from various strategies, e.g from the output of the `ss` command which is executed in container.
 This `ss` command checks if an exposed port is in its output and when it is, Arquillian Cube in turn assumes that service is started.